brorb/710-wiki/Content/Concepts/Private Room.md

 The screen is then filled with the repeating text: "INFECTED BY LONG STRING ;-)"
 ```

-This chat comes from the video [[LOG-123.mp4]], posted on 4th May 2025.
+This chat comes from the video [[LOG-123.mp4]], posted on 4 May 2025.
 In it, the maintenance worker [[F82991]] (under the screen name "SS") communicates with "RECEIVER #439 ON FPIDI 9" (screen name "CLS").
 It is very possible that CLS is [[A992144]] since CLS is recognized as being "the guy who purged his terminal", and we know from [[Private Room#Chat 4|chat #4]] that [[A992144]] purged their terminal.
 CLS goes on to ask for help on how to get rid of [[Long String]], but before they can get help, the system gets infected, as indicated by the message "INFECTED BY LONG STRING ;-)"

 ## Chat #6

-The remaining 6 chats were all taken from individual [[Community Posts]] over the period 2nd July 2025 - 2025.07.04:
+The remaining 6 chats were all taken from individual [[Community Posts]] over the period 2 July 2025 - 4 July 2025:

 ```
 TRANSCRIPT 001: